-“The inverted yield curve has predicted every recession dating back to the late ’60s,” says Greg McBride, CFA, Bankrate’s chief financial analyst. “… So it’s worth paying attention to.”
+When the yield curve inverts – meaning a shorter-term Treasury bill has a higher yield than a long-term Treasury – it’s predicted every recession back to the late 1960s, says Greg McBride, CFA, Bankrate chief financial analyst.

 Harvey says he wrote his 1986 doctoral dissertation at the University of Chicago about the yield curve, focusing on the comparison between the spread between the five-year note and the 90-day Treasury bill.
 The latter length is key, because it equals the time in a quarter.

 There are more economic indicators than just the yield curve

 Harvey refers to these indicators as the four horsemen: